 - Probation Order

-Probation is a community-based sentencing option by the Court for people who have committed offence(s).
-Probationers are supervised by a Probation Officer or a Volunteer Probation Officer for a period between 6 months to 3 years.
-The Probation Order includes a set of conditions for compliance to ensure the probationer's good conduct and prevent him from committing a further offence. - Other Court-Ordered Options or Conditions
+Probation is a community-based rehabilitation option ordered by the Court for persons who have committed offence(s).
+Probationers are supervised by a Probation Officer and/ or Volunteer Probation Officer for a period between 6 months to 3 years.
+The Probation Order may include conditions for compliance to ensure the probationer's good conduct and deter him from committing a further offence. - Other Court-Ordered Options or Conditions

-Community Service Order and Weekend Detention Order are examples of other options available to the Court. - Diversionary Programmes
+Community Service and Probation with Detention Orders are other options available to the Court. - Triage and Diversionary Programmes

 Outreach & Support for Youth